-At universities and in secondary schools, in the United States and in Asia, in administration and in the classroom, James Penha has had a forty-year career as an educator whose enthusiasm for learning and language inspires students and colleagues.
+At universities and in secondary schools, in the United States and in Asia, in administration and in the classroom, James Penha has had a forty-five year career as an educator whose enthusiasm for learning and language inspires students and colleagues.
 His papers on teaching have been widely presented.
 A native New Yorker, Penha has published hundreds of poems, stories, and articles throughout these same four decades, and presently he also edits The New Verse News, a website for current-events poetry.

 Lines excerpted from his poems published over a thirty-year span in Waterways: Poetry in the Mainstream were the 2011-2012 prompts for Volume 32 of that venerable poetry magazine.

 Snakes and Angels, a collection of his adaptations of folk tales from Indonesia, the island nation he has called home for the past two decades, won the Cervena Barva Press fiction chapbook contest and was published in 2010.
 It, as well as No Bones to Carry, the award-wining volume of Penha’s poetry, are available at The Lost Bookshelf online bookstore.
 Scroll down for more information.

 SNAKES and ANGELSAdaptations of Indonesian Folk Talesby James PenhaWinner of the 2009 Cervena Barva Press Fiction ContestOrder online at Cervena Barva Press